ryanpf/linux_rocksmith/guides/setup/deck-pipewire.md

 <details><summary> How to check if this worked correctly</summary>

 > For the packages, do `pacman -Q package-name`.
-(You can do multiple at once) Should output the names and versions without errors.
+(You can do multiple packages at once) Should output the names and versions without errors.
 >
 > For the groups, run `groups`.
 This will give you a list, which should contain "audio" and "realtime".
 </details>